 Although workplace pension plans in Ontario have immediate vesting, employers can still put in place waiting periods of up to two years to join the pension plan.
 However, once the ORPP comes into effect, employees and employers are required to pay into the ORPP during the waiting period.
 In light of these new details, if you’re an employer who offers a pension plan with a waiting period, it’s worth considering abandoning the waiting period to avoid joining the ORPP.

 Ontario Premier Kathleen Wynne reiterated that she is most concerned about workers between the ages of 25 and 34.
-Three quarters of younger workers don’t have a comparable workplace pension plan, compared to half of workers between the ages of 45 and 54.
+Three-quarters of younger workers don’t have a comparable workplace pension plan, compared to half of the workers between the ages of 45 and 54.